greycel/Greycel.github.io/about.md

   Hey there!

-  I'm into Information security, since for awhile and I believe its all about learning new things everyday.
+  I'm into Information Security, since for awhile and I believe its all about learning new things everyday.

   Here I wanted to share bits and pieces of information i learnt from my experience.